KonradStanski/androidAutomate/README.md

 - Only tested on linux systems.
 May not work on Windows as it uses UNIX style OS calls.

-- Inorder to test if your device is recognized, it is highly recommended that under developer options, the "show touches" and "show swipes" options are enabled.
+- In order to test if your device is recognized, it is highly recommended that under developer options, the "show touches" and "show swipes" options are enabled.

 ## Quick Use Guide
 - The idea is that you can use the CLI tool to explore what is possible, and then you can script things as can be seen in the example below.
-- Run androidAutomateCLI.py with `python3 androidAutomateCLI.py` in the project root directory.
+- Run android-automate with `./android-automate` in the project root directory.
+- If this does not work you may have to add permissions with `sudo cmod +x android-automate`
 - Choose your device from the list.
 - From here record touch events, play touch events, explore and search installed apps, aswell as discovered the names of clickable nodes.